econia-labs/emojicoin-dot-fun/src/typescript/sdk/README.md

 } from "@econia-labs/emojicoin-sdk";

 export const connect = () => {
-  const client = new WebSocketClient({
   // The WebSockets endpoint for the `broker` service.
 See `src/rust/broker`
-    // and `src/docker`.
-If you loaded an env file, you can also just use
-    // `process.env.NEXT_PUBLIC_BROKER_URL` here.
-    url: "ws://localhost:3009",
+  // and `src/docker` for more info on running the broker locally. const url = "ws://localhost:3009";

+  new WebSocketClient({
+    url,
     listeners: {
       // Callback upon receiving any WebSocket message. `event` is automatically
       // deserialized into an emojicoin event model.